GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/carbonStorage/isothermalHystInjection/Example.rst

 We consider a benchmark problem used in `(Class et al., 2009) <https://link.springer.com/article/10.1007/s10596-009-9146-x>`__ to compare a number of numerical models applied to CO2 storage in geological formations.
-Using a simplified isothermal and miscible two-phase setup, this test case addresses the simulation of the modeling of solubility trapping (with modeled CO2 dissolution in brine) and residual trapping (with hysteresis modeled on the gas phase's relative permeability).
+Using a simplified miscible two-phase setup, this test case addresses the simulation of the modeling of solubility trapping (with modeled CO2 dissolution in brine) and residual trapping (with hysteresis modeled on the gas phase relative permeability).

-Our goal is to review the different sections of the XML file reproducing the benchmark configuration and to demonstrate that the GEOSX results (i.e., mass of CO2 dissolved and mobile for both configuration, using only drainage relative permeabilities and modeling hysteresis on the gas phase) are in agreement with the reference results published in `(Class et al., 2009) <https://link.springer.com/article/10.1007/s10596-009-9146-x>`__ Problems 3.1 and 3.2.
+Our goal is to review the different sections of the XML file reproducing the benchmark configuration and to demonstrate that the GEOSX results (i.e., mass of CO2 dissolved and mobile for both hysteretic and non-hysteretic configurations) are in agreement with the reference results published in `(Class et al., 2009) <https://link.springer.com/article/10.1007/s10596-009-9146-x>`__ Problems 3.1 and 3.2.